missionmike/interactive-resume/README.md

   Values are flexible.
 - **Positions**: http://localhost:3000/studio/structure/position add positions.
 Each position can be linked to a company.
 Within each position, you can add Projects.
 The project's title appears as the bullet point in the resume.
-The desciprion and skills appear within.
+The description and skills appear within this section.
+Note, you can add project-specific skill descriptions here.
 - **Education**: http://localhost:3000/studio/structure/education add education experience.

 #### TODO (work in progress)